SEALTECH INDUSTRIES

 Industrial control joints are typically filled after the slab has completed its primary shrinkage cycle — often between 28–90 days post-placement depending on slab design and loading conditions.

-For existing slabs, joint filling should be considered where there is:
+For existing slabs, control joint filling for concrete should be considered where there is:

 • Visible joint edge chipping